egch/1Z0-829-preparation/docs/ch9.md

 //does not compile...what if it's a list of Integer
 //listOfInteger.add(new AtomicInteger(2));
 ```
-We cannot add element to a list declared s upper bounded wildcards!
+We cannot add an element to a list declared s upper bounded wildcards!

 ### Lower-Bounded wildcards